PROFINET Configuration Guide, Cisco Catalyst IE3x00, IE3400 Heavy Duty, and ESS3300 Series Switches

 on LLDP to fully function.
 If you disable PROFINET, you can enable or disable LLDP as needed.

-PROFINET is enabled by default on all switch ports.
-The default configuration is enabled on VLAN 1, but you can change it
+PROFINET is enabled by default on all switches.
+The default configuration operates on VLAN 1, but you can assign it to another

 Enter configuration commands, one per line.
 End with CNTL/Z.